How Does the Instagram Algorithm Work in 2023?

 Instagram Algorithm for the Feed and Stories

-Feed and Stories typically show people you follow and advertisements, so this algorithm factors in:
+Feed and Stories both typically show people you follow and advertisements, so this algorithm factors in:

-• Information about the content, like whether you’ve liked videos by this creator in the past and how long it is—all of which factor into how appealing it might be to you.
+• Information about the content — like whether you’ve liked videos by this maker in the past and how long it is — which helps the algorithm estimate how appealing it will be to you

-• Information about the content’s creator, like how many interactions users have had with them in the last couple of weeks.
+• Information about the content’s maker, like how many users have interacted with them recently and whether or not you’ve interacted with them before

-• Your general activity as a user, including the posts you’ve liked and your interaction history with this creator.
+• Your general activity as a user, including the posts you’ve liked, commented on, and shared

 Instagram Algorithm for the Explore Tab

-While the function of the Explore tab is to give you a broader view of content on the platform, the more specific content you watch in Explore—say, about Hollywood gossip—the more of that niche content you will be served.
-Follow one insider gossip account, and you will see others appear on your page.
+While the function of the Explore tab is to give you a broader view of content on the platform, the more specific the content you watch in Explore — say, about Hollywood gossip — the more of that niche content you will be served.
+Follow one insider gossip account, and others will appear on your page.

 Essentially, the Explore algorithm considers the content you’ve engaged with in the past and provides you with something similar.